 Q: How long does the implementation take?

-A: The implementation takes an average of 100 days from Phase 1 to Phase 3.
-The actual timeline may depend on your site’s complexity, the original accessibility health of the site, and the size of the site.
+A: The Phase 1-3 implementation timeframe is dependent on your site’s complexity, the original accessibility health of the site, and the size of the site.
+The average has been about 120 days to complete the remediation of legacy content.

 Q: How often do the AudioEye Accessibility Engineers check the site for accessibility once the site is in Phase 3?